-(a) Net revenues from tribal gaming shall be used only for the following purposes:

-- (1) to fund tribal government operations and programs; - (2) to provide for the general welfare of the Tribe and its members; - (3) to promote tribal economic development; - (4) to donate to charitable organizations; or - (5) to help fund operations of local government agencies.
+- (a) Net revenues from tribal gaming shall be used only for the following purposes: - (1) to fund tribal government operations and programs; - (2) to provide for the general welfare of the Tribe and its members; - (3) to promote tribal economic development; - (4) to donate to charitable organizations; or - (5) to help fund operations of local government agencies.

-Section 106.
-Tribal Class III and Class III Minimum Internal Control Standards
+Section 106, Tribal Class III and Class III Minimum Internal Control Standards

 The Tribe voluntarily, through this tribal gaming ordinance, shall maintain minimum internal control standards (MICS) that equal or exceed those set forth in 25 C.F.R.
-542 (as in effect on October 1, 2006).
+542 (as in effect on October 1, 2006), or, at the option of the Tribe, any new internal control standards issued by the NIGC.
 The Tribe will work with NIGC to ensure compliance with MICS regulations.